 “Learning to stay with the trouble of living and dying together on a damaged earth will prove more conducive to the kind of thinking and action that could provide the means to building more livable futures.”
 Donna Haraway.

-Resisting Extinction is a performance work that cultivates tools to support our collective evolution.
-We will offer practices for grieving and resisting extinction amidst our spiraling ecological devastation.
+Resisting Extinction is a performance work that cultivates humble tools to support our collective (human/non-human) evolution.
+We will offer practices for grieving and resisting extinction amidst this spiraling ecological devastation.
 Resisting Extinction will manifest through three simultaneously unfolding performance events along shorelines and riverbanks in different communities.

 weather walk is a one-on-one solo performance journey through the landscape.
 We will transform our small talk about the weather into big talk about the climate crisis, our microbiome, the evolution of our species, and mass extinction.
 We want to shift our audiences’ nervous systems to learn something new and transform the way we perceive ourselves as entangled porous beings of multiplicity.
 We want to build practices for living and dying together on a damaged earth.

 the missing is an invisible performance that flickers on the periphery of our consciousness.
 An unidentified multi-species being, an extinct beast, who haunts the landscape.

 Recognizing ecological grief as a legitimate response to ecological multi-species loss is an important next step to humanize the climate crisis and its related impacts, and for expanding our understanding of what it means to be human and to survive in this swiftly transforming moment, so we are creating a series of grieving practices.
 You can experience one here.
 Can and should we grieve our own potential extinction?